micromdm/nanodep/docs/operations-guide.md

 The `/v1/tokenpki/{name}` endpoints deal with the public key exchange using the Apple ABM/ASM/BE portal for acquiring the authentication tokens for talking to the DEP API.
 For example usage please see the `./tools/cfg-get-cert.sh` and `./tools/cfg-decrypt-tokens.sh` scripts.
 These scripts are talked about under section "Tools and scripts" below.

+For the GET operation you can provide a "cn" and "validity_days" URL parameters.
+For the PUT operation you can supply a "force" URL parameter which will override the matching consumer key check.

 #### Tokens

 * Endpoint: `GET, PUT /v1/tokens/{name}`

 The `/v1/tokens/{name}` endpoints deal with the raw DEP OAuth tokens in JSON form.
 I.e. after the PKI exchange you can query for the actual DEP OAuth tokens if you like.
 This also allows configuring the OAuth1 tokens for a DEP name if you already have the tokens in JSON format.
 I.e. if you used the `deptokens` tool or you're using the DEP simulator `depsim`.

+For the PUT operation you can supply a "force" URL parameter which will override the matching consumer key check.

 #### Assigner